P0103 purpose code: Complete guide to advance export payments India

 Timeline: Typically 3-7 business days, sometimes longer.

-Manual review required Compliance team contacts you for documentation.
+Manual review required.
+The compliance team contacts you for documentation.
 You must explain the mismatch and provide correct information.

 Timeline: Adds another 5-10 business days to resolution.

-Timeline: 7-14 business days for reversal, then you start over with correct code.
+Timeline: 7-14 business days for reversal, then you start over with the correct code.

 Long-term compliance issues: